AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Grant permissions on Hologres to RAM users.md

 ---
-keyword: [grant permissions, RAM]
+keyword: [grant permissions to a RAM user, RAM user]
 ---

 # Grant permissions on Hologres to RAM users

-This topic describes how to grant permissions on Hologres to Resource Access Management \(RAM\) users of your Alibaba Cloud account.
+This topic describes how to grant permissions on Hologres to RAM users that belong to your Alibaba Cloud account.
 Authorized RAM users can view, purchase, and delete Hologres instances in the Hologres console.

-RAM is a permission management system that is provided by Alibaba Cloud.
+Resource Access Management \(RAM\) is a permission management system that is provided by Alibaba Cloud.

 RAM is used to control the permissions of accounts.

 You can create RAM users within your Alibaba Cloud account and grant them different permissions on Hologres.
-For example, you can grant RAM users the permissions to purchase or delete instances, upgrade or downgrade instance specifications, modify network configurations of instances, and view instance details.
+For example, you can grant RAM users the permissions to purchase or delete instances, upgrade or downgrade instance specifications, modify the network configurations of instances, and view instance details.

-The RAM permissions are different from the development permissions on instances in the following ways:
+When you perform data analytics operations on a Hologres instance as a RAM user, take note of the following rules:

--   If you do not grant the required RAM permissions to a RAM user, the RAM user cannot view or manage instances in the Hologres console.
+-   If permissions on Hologres are not granted by the Alibaba Cloud account, the RAM user cannot view or manage instances in the Hologres console.
--   You can grant a RAM user the permissions to develop Hologres instances.
-Even if the RAM user cannot manage instances in the Hologres console, the RAM user can connect to development tools to develop data.
+-   The RAM user can be granted the development permissions on Hologres instances.
+Even if the RAM user cannot manage instances in the Hologres console, the RAM user can connect to development tools to perform data analytics operations.
 For more information, see [Grant the development permissions on a Hologres instance to RAM users](/intl.en-US/User Authorization/Use Hologres as a RAM user/Grant the development permissions on a Hologres instance to a RAM user.md).

-## Grant permissions on Hologres to RAM users
+## Grant permissions on Hologres to a RAM user

 1. Log on to the [RAM console](https://ram.console.aliyun.com/overview) by using your Alibaba Cloud account.